Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

 ## What's GeoJSON?

-**GeoJSON** is a lightweight, open format that uses JSON to describe shapes—like polygons, points, and lines—along with extra info such as temperature, wind speed, or place names.
+**GeoJSON** is a lightwfor examplet, open format that uses JSON to describe shapes—like polygons, points, and lines—along with extra info such as temperature, wind speed, or place names.

 Because it's just JSON, it's human-readable, easy to parse, and works out of the box with most JavaScript libraries and APIs.
 You'll see it everywhere in mapping, geospatial APIs, and data visualization tools.

-## The GeoJSON Data Model
+## Thfor exampleoJSON Data Model

-The GeoJSON object structure is hierarchical.
+Thfor exampleoJSON object structure is hierarchical.
 This diagram shows how the pieces fit together:

 ```mermaid
 flowchart TD